p14n/events-unbundled/projects/dbos/readme.md

 ## Managed workflow on DBOS
 The appeal of DBOS is the amount you get for free: tracing and reliable, replayable workflows.
 Its not quite CQRS (I didn't include the projections), but could fill a really important role in a transactional system.
 The API for DBOS is Typescript and uses decorators.
 The approach I've taken is:

-* Workflow functions are all using [clojure](app/src/clj/handlers.clj) using the existing event handlers
+* Workflow functions are all using [clojure](app/src/clj/handlers.cljs) using the existing event handlers
-* Typescript low-level workflow definitions for these functions are generated from these handlers [clojure](scripts/generate.clj)
+* Typescript low-level workflow definitions for these functions are [generated](app/scripts/generate.clj) from these handlers
-* These workflows are used from hand written high-level workflows (app/src/ts/InviteCustomer.ts)
+* These workflows are used from hand written high-level workflows (below)

 This adheres to the LOW pattern for the individual workflow functions, and uses the same clojure as previous projects.
 The high level workflow is Typescript (see below), and this trade-off feels reasonable.
 When moving to a new architecture the clojure would remain the same (assuming use of a SQL database), but the workflow, which are relatively simple to reproduce, would be rewritten in the new language.
 It was simple to use the imported clojure; implementing some sort of translation for the high level workflow would be clunky and error prone.